Lady Ichikawa: Siege of Konomine castle

 Ōuchi Teruhiro sided with Ōtomo Sōrin, a daimyo Christian in Bungo Province, after Mori Motonari's troops assassinated Sue Harukata at the Battle of Itsukushima.
 In 1569, Ōuchi Teruhiro led an attack on the Konomine castle.
 At this time Ichikawa Tsuneyoshi was fighting against the Otomo clan, in order to capture Tachibana Castle in Kyushu.
 When Ōuchi Teruhiro invaded the Ichikawa clan area, Lady Ichikawa remained as leader and prepared to defend the Konomine castle.

 Lady Ichikawa's ladies-in-waiting prepared to fight, and armed themselves with swords.
 She led her women - and the few remaining castle soldiers - in defending the castle, including making a sortie out past the walls in a full frontal attack against Ouchi Teruhiro's army.
 In the fierce 10-day battle the castle's defense remained strong and Teruhiro fled.
 Teruhiro was defeated in front of the Mori army that had left of Kyushu and killed himself.
-Due to this achievement, Lady Ichikawa received a letter of appreciation from Mōri Terumoto on July 6 in 1577.
+Due to this achievement, Lady Ichikawa received a letter of appreciation from Mōri Terumoto on July 6, 1577.